wizcamp/wizcamp-realms-demo/session-guides/SESSION-02.md

 Now that you've built a complete, fully-featured GameButton component, let's experience the power of reusability by adding a second button for the game's credits.

-1. **Add a second button**: Below your existing GameButton in SplashScreen, add a credits button:
+1. **Add a second button**: Below your existing GameButton in SplashScreen, add one that will show credits when clicked:
    ```jsx
    <GameButton
      text="Credits"